How to Rank on ChatGPT: The 2026 Guide to AI Search Visibility

 Checking a handful of prompts yourself, once, is free and honestly useful.
 It gives you a baseline and often surfaces an obvious gap or two.
 What does not fit in a free afternoon is the ongoing part: tracking dozens of prompts across several engines, week after week, to catch the moment a competitor displaces you, a new roundup starts citing a rival, or one of your pages quietly drops out of the answers.
 Doing that by hand across four engines is a part-time job, and you will miss things.

 That repetition is what monitoring tools exist for, and where a paid tier earns its keep.
-Not for a one-time check, do that free, but for standing watch so you notice changes the day they happen.
-One brand and a few prompts: the free check covers you.
+Not for a one-time check, do that by hand for free, but for standing watch so you notice changes the day they happen.
+One brand and a few prompts: the manual sweep covers you.
 A whole category, a roster of competitors, or client accounts you report on: continuous monitoring pays for itself fast.
-When you reach that point, our breakdown of the top GEO tools for 2026 tests the options on real prompts so you can pick the right one.
+When you reach that point, our breakdown of the top GEO tools for 2026 compares the options on features, pricing and engine coverage so you can pick the right one.

 Where to go deeper